 Travel Mishaps # 6 Uprising

 Have any of you found yourself in the eye of political storm or a volatile political situation while visiting a new country?
 Well, Turkey had that in it’s kitty as well when we landed there.
 I am obviously not talking about some kind of extreme coup (thank goodness for that) but our visit coincided with the famous Taksim square protests in 2013 in Istanbul.
 The protests started off as peaceful but turned violent due to Government brutality later on.
 I still remember the day we landed when we saw a crowd of people merrily walking down the street while banging on pots and pans to make some noise.
-Little did we know then that this protest would turn into snowball into such a potent political movement in the coming months.
+Little did we know then that this protest would snowball into such a potent political movement in the coming months.
 Thankfully, our fears were allayed since nothing much happened on the Sultanahmet side where we stayed (and where majority of the tourist attractions are located) and we did not cross the Galata bridge towards Taksim.
 The general atmosphere amongst Turks was that of support towards the movement (because it was against the authoritative government policies) as was ours, albeit silently.
 We had to give the square a miss due to the protests but I guess that gives us one more reason to return to one of my most beloved cities in the world.